 When creating answers for security questions, try to come up with your own question rather than using the standard questions.
 That way you can use a question and answer that only you would know.

-Even if you’re diligent about protecting your passwords and your accounts, sometimes things can go wrong.
-That’s why it’s so important to be as prepared as possible.
+Even if you’re diligent about protecting your passwords and your accounts, password security can’t always stop things from going wrong.
+That’s why it’s important to be as prepared as possible.

 Visit our business insurance page today and find out more about how we can help you!